shugo/textbringer/README.md

 ## WARNING

-Textbringer is a beta software, and you may lose your text.
+Textbringer is beta software, and you may lose your text.
 Unsaved buffers will be dumped in ~/.textbringer/buffer_dump on crash.

 APIs are undocumented and unstable.
 There is no compatibility even in the same minor versions.